aksamra56/CPNT-201-A1/README.md

 # Responsibilities
-Take calls & orders
+Take calls & orders,
-Make pizza boxes
+make pizza boxes,
-Make the pizza and prepare toppings
-Clean dishes and go do deliveries
+make the pizza and prepare toppings, clean dishes and go do deliveries.